Wabinab/Xenoblade-Chronicles-3-The-Book/src/13_fighting_ethel.md

 "Even in Agnus, the name has spread far and wide.
 Silvercoat Ethel...
 A veteral soldier unmatched in strength.
 People would whisper... about how she felled three colonies at once with just a hundred troops!"

-Eunie rebuted, "Yeah, but... this is Ethel!"
+Eunie rebutted, "Yeah, but... this is Ethel!"
 Noah turned his attention back at Ethel, thinking of a solution.

 Taion immediately spit out, "We know her name!
 So?"